dcowen91/essentials/README.md

 # essentials

-my personal take on a minimalist client starter kit
+my personal take on a minimal web app bootstrapper

-## What it gives you (todo 🦄)
+## What it gives you (🦄 TODO 🦄)

 - Typescript
 - React
-- Webpack (webpack-serve and webpack-cli)
+- Webpack
 - Tslint
 - Prettier
+- "create" script via npm

 ## Maybe (still deciding if I should add them, it won't be minimal if I add boilerplate)

 - Emotion
 - Redux
 - Jest
+- Hot reloading (I don't personally like this)
-- my personal vscode settings/recommended extensions etc
+- my personal vscode settings/recommended extensions